-Any business in the hospitality industry – restaurants, bars, night clubs, etc. – is going to face some very specific risks and challenges that business owners in other industry simply won’t.
-These unique situations may call for unique types of insurance, which changes the original question from “do I need insurance?” to: “what types of insurance will provide the most effective solution?”
+Any business in the hospitality industry – restaurants, bars, night clubs, etc. – is going to face some very specific risks and challenges that business owners in other industries simply won’t.
+These unique situations may call for unique restaurant insurance programs, which changes the original question from “do I need insurance?” to: “what types of insurance will provide the most effective solution for my restaurant?”

 But let’s start at the beginning, which means asking: